felipeneuhauss/izie-app/README.md

 ## How to deploy on android mobile

-Ensure the adb is installed.
+Ensure that the adb is installed.
 ```
 gulp --cordova "run android" --env=dev-v1
 gulp --cordova "run android" --env=dev-v2